Remember that the main difference between a colony and a base is that the inhabitants of a colony do not intend to ever leave.

 Examples of this can be found in Robert Heinlein's TIME ENOUGH FOR LOVE (especially the "tale of the adopted daughter") and in Andre Norton's THE BEAST MASTER, LORD OF THUNDER, and THE SIOUX SPACEMAN.

 Now there is a more nasty implication of the horse-doesn't-need-United-Steel argument.
 If a new colony can economically utilize horses, they can also economically utilize slaves.
 Or indentured servitude or debt bondage, with the hapless people theoretically capable of buying their freedom, but in reality they will perpetually owe their soul to the company store.
+Slavery in all but name.

 In the early United States, as the north started to build their industrial infrastructure the slavery in the south could not compete economically.
 But before the industrial infrastructure existed, slavery made economic sense.
 Especially in that period when North America was initially being colonized.